 If the HR department does not deduct that sum at the source, they can incorporate it while they fill up your ITR.

-Tax rebate is available on the interest paid on loan.
+Income tax rebate in India is available on the interest paid on loan.

-The person who qualifies for the income tax rebate is:
+The person who qualifies for the income tax rebate in India is: